Olf0/sfos-upgrade/README.md

 * **sfos-upgrade [\<version\>]**<br />
   With a version number provided as parameter, it sets SSU to this version and in release mode before upgrading.
 This is the regular use case.<br />
   Without a version number, it retrieves the one set for SSU to perform slightly relaxed checks, but does not alter SSU's settings for upgrading.
+Hence the version to upgrade to and SSU's "release mode" have to be set (per e.g., `ssu re <version>`) *before* executing `sfos-upgrade` without parameters.

 * **sfos-upgrade --verify**<br />
   Performs a "samegrade" operation, i.e. checks if the correct versions of all recent RPMs are installed and updates or installs them accordingly (for / from *all* active repositories!).